Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 Let us now consider the local contribution due to ${\cal O}(g^2)$ loop correction to the $\lambda \phi^4$ term in \ref{e33}.
 It reads

 where we have used \ref{y12}.
 Now, the local part of $i\Delta^2_{++}(x,x')$ contains a $\delta$-function,~\ref{e51'}.
 The integral $\p_{x'}^2\left( a'^2 i\Delta^2_{++}(x,x')\right)$ can be converted to a boundary integral making it vanishing.
 Similarly the ${\cal O}(\beta g^2)$ local correction to the cubic potential term also vanishes.
-However, there certainly will be non-local contributions that will survive.
-Clearly, this happens due to the fact that the scalar self energy due to fermion loop is accompanied by a $\p^2$. \\
+This happens due to the fact that the scalar self energy due to fermion loop is accompanied by a $\p^2$.
+However, there is certainly non-vanishing non-local contributions, as evaluated in \ref{e39}, \ref{e40}. \\

-Let us consider the Yukawa term $g \langle \bar{\psi}\psi \phi \rangle$ in \ref{e33}.
+Let us now consider the Yukawa term $g \langle \bar{\psi}\psi \phi \rangle$ in \ref{e33}.
 Its leading local and renormalised expression was computed in the preceding section, given by~\ref{e42add3}.\\

 We now wish to compute the local contributions at ${\cal O}(\lambda g^2)$ and ${\cal O}(\beta^2 g^2)$ for the same, where one Yukawa interaction term sits at the unintegrated vertex, $x$ (the last two diagrams of \ref{f3'}).
 We shall see that these local contributions are non-vanishing unlike the above.
 We have at ${\cal O}(\lambda g^2)$,